aryanbiswas16/HorrorGame/README.md

 - **Survival Horror**: Traverse the office environment, dodging monsters attracted to your only source of light—your dying smartphone.
 - **Resource Management**: Keep tabs on your flashlight battery and other crucial resources to survive the night.
 - **Quick Time Events**: Stay on your toes with quick time events that could be your key to survival or your path to doom.
 - **Relationship Management**: Your mom is waiting, and her patience is wearing thin.
-Manage your relationship through timely updates and make sure you're not grounded for eternity!
+Manage your relationship through timely updates and ensure you're not grounded for eternity!

 ## Installation